 Pros

-- Unlimited calling to the US & Canada
+- Unlimited calling to the US and Canada

 Cons

-- Additional numbers require upgrade to higher tiers
+- Additional numbers require an upgrade to higher tiers

-- Slack, Zapier, and CRM integrations only available on higher tiers
+- Slack, Zapier, and CRM integrations are only available on higher tiers

 Dialpad is a cloud communications platform primarily geared toward call centers.
 They tout their use of technology to provide live speech coaching and AI-powered call and voicemail transcriptions.